Skip to main content

 • “It runs great.”

-• “Very buggy, but it is an open world survival type of game, so it's kind of understandable.”
+• “Very buggy, but it is an open world survival type of game, so it's somewhat understandable.”

-• “This game has a lot of potential, and I'm sure I'll change my review to a positive one in time as the core is definitely there for this to be a good game assuming the game is being worked on at the current pace.
-However, as of now (and yes, I'm aware it's early access), the game is just too buggy and there are questionable design choices.”
+• “This game has a lot of potential, and I'm sure I'll update my review to positive over time as the core is there for a good game, assuming it's being actively developed.
+However, as of now (and I'm aware it's early access), the game is too buggy with some questionable design choices.”

-• “New glitches found: I needed to move my food building, so I deleted it and replaced it.
-Now my villagers won't eat at all, and I have lost 5 level 4 people because they glitched out.”
+• “New glitches found: I needed to move my food building, so I deleted and replaced it.
+Now my villages won't eat at all, and I lost five level 4 people because they glitched out.”

 • atmosphere